Most women are probably aware of the link between excessive vitamin A during pregnancy and the risk of birth defects.

 If you have morning sickness the thought of eating veggies can repulse you.
 Try eating raw carrots and having 3 pieces of fruit daily like mangoes or nectarines.

-Here is a list of foods high in vitamin A:
+Here is a list of 8 foods that are high in vitamin A:

 - 1 cup full cream milk = 92mcg